faisalnazik/Django-REST-framework-React.JS-Typescript/README.md

 Django Site with REST framwork React.JS and Typescript

+# What this project will do ?

+This project manages all data through django-admin / Django REST Framework including User Authentication / Registration through API to Frontend React App with Typescript Templates, mainly for a movie Streaming Site.

-### Status - Incomplete (But you can run by installing the requirements/local.txt , then migrate the db and just load on localhost:8000/api/)
+### Status - Incomplete (But you can still run backend by installing the requirements/local.txt , then migrate the db and just load on localhost:8000/api/)

+### To run Frontend React App You have to Install dependencies by running commands in my-app-ts directory

+- $ npm install
+- $ npm start

+Load react app on http://localhost:3000

 ### API ROOT TILL NOW